eolecvk/intro_spark_twitter/README.md

-# Introduction to text analysis with Spark using Twitter data
+# Introduction to text mining with Spark

 Objectives:

 1. To learn about the Spark framework
 2. To become familiar with the Databricks notebook environment
 3. To implement text mining techniques
-4. To work with social media data
+4. To work with social media data (tweets)

 ***************************************************************************************